navalnica/dl_sys_course_notes/README.md

   buffer A to store `x` and buffer B to store `f(x)`.
 Then we write `f(x)` to A and `g(f(x))` to B and proceed.
   For more complex cases, due to locality of intermediate activation nodes dependencies, we still can perform inference with a constant memory usage.
-* Training N-layer network requires $O(N)$ memory without any optimizations.
+* Training N-layer network requires $O(N)$ memory
+  (no optimizer state and no model weights are included into consideration - only activation values).<br>
-  The reason is that intermediate activation values being used during backward pass.
+  The reason is that intermediate activation values are used during backward pass.
 * **Activation checkpointing** (or simply **checkpointing**, or **re-materialization technique**) helps to reduce amount of memory needed to run training.
   * The idea is that we save (checkpoint) only a portion of intermediate activations during a forward pass